-Who Should Buy The Garmin Foretrex?
+Who Should Buy The Foretrex 401?

-Anyone interested in a durable, reliable, no frills GPS should be interested in picking up the Garmin Foretrex 401.
+Anyone interested in a durable, reliable, no-frills GPS should be interested in picking up the Garmin Foretrex 401.
 Hikers, military, preppers, and mountain bikers will love this little GPS.

 It can track your routes, mark your location with the push of one button and wirelessly share waypoints with other Foretrex 401s.

 The Foretrex is waterproof to 1 atmosphere.
 This means you’re good for rain and snow, but you’re probably not going to want to go swimming with it.